-Valsartil 80 Plus: Each tablet contains Valsartan INN 80 mg & Hydrochlorothiazide BP 12.5 mg.
+Valsartil 80 Plus : Each tablet contains Valsartan USP 80 mg & Hydrochlorothiazide BP 12.5 mg.

-Valsartil 160 Plus : Each tablet contains Valsartan INN 160 mg & Hydrochlorothiazide BP 25 mg.
+Valsartil 160 Plus : Each tablet contains Valsartan USP 160 mg & Hydrochlorothiazide BP 25 mg.

 Hydrochlorothiazide is a thiazide diuretic.
 Thiazides affect the renal tubular mechanisms of electrolyte reabsorption, directly increasing excretion of sodium and chloride in approximately equivalent amounts.
 Indirectly, the diuretics action of Hydrochlorothiazide reduces plasma volume, with consequent increase in plasma renin activity, increase in aldosterone secretion, increase in urinary potassium loss and decrease in serum potassium.
 The renin-aldosterone link is mediated by angiotensin II, so co-administration of an angiotensin to receptor antagonist tends to reverse the potassium loss associated with these diuretics.

 Valsartil Plus is indicated for the treatment of hypertension.